ioBroker/ioBroker/doc/SCHEMA.md

 * common.installedVersion   - (mandatory) installed version
 * common.enabled            - (mandatory) [true/false] value should be false so new instances are disabled by default
 * common.platform           - (mandatory) possible values: Javascript/Node.js, more coming
-* common.webservers         - (optional) array of webserver instances that should serve content from the adapters www folder
+* common.webservers         - (optional) array of web server's instances that should serve content from the adapters www folder
 * common.noRepository       - (optional) [true/false] if adapter delivered with initial installation or has own repository
 * common.messagebox         - (optional)  true if message box supported.
 If yes, the object system.adapter.&lt;adapter.name&gt&lt;adapter.instance&gt.messagebox will be created to send messges to adapter (used for email, pushover,...;
 * common.subscribe          - (optional) name of variable, that is subscribed automatically